stevejarvis/goosedcycl.ing/_posts/2026-09-10-has-the-gray-duck-grit-gotten-more-competitive.md

 The long gradual climb at mile 8 tells the opposite story.
 I rode it in 6:07 in 2024 and 5:54 this year, 13 seconds apart over more than a mile and a half.
 The race wasn't harder *everywhere*.
 It was just harder on the climbs where attacking actually works.

-## The replay
+## Replaying the climbs in 3-D

-I built a 3-D replay that puts the years on the same road at the same time, each rider starting together at the foot of the climb.
+I built a 3-D replay enging that puts the years on the same road at the same time, each rider starting together at the foot of the climb.
 The road is colored by gradient, power reads out live above each rider, and the hard surges and best minutes are marked where they happened.

 {% capture sunset_replay %}
 [![sunset trail replay](/assets/images/2026-gray-duck-grit/sunset-replay.png)](/assets/images/2026-gray-duck-grit/sunset-replay.png)